 International fisheries reporting

-Operators of New Zealand registered vessels must have a high seas fishing permit to catch or transport fish on the high seas.
-Some regional fisheries agreements have additional requirements to the high seas fishing permit.
+Operators of New Zealand-registered vessels must have a high seas fishing permit to catch or transport fish on the high seas.
+For some fishing areas in international waters, you need more than a high seas fishing permit.

 About CCSBT reporting

 The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) is the regional fisheries management organisation that manages southern bluefin tuna.
 They make the requirements for southern bluefin tuna fishing.
 To meet these requirements, New Zealand commercial fishers must comply with the southern bluefin tuna catch documentation scheme (CDS).
 There are also some requirements for licensed fish receivers.